Medical Labeling Standards:Notes To Pharmaceutical Manufacturers

 • Streamline label production through automation to enhance consistency and reduce the likelihood of human error.

-• Create adaptable label templates that are easily updated with necessary information to expedite the labeling process for various products.
+• Create adaptable label templates that are easily updated with the necessary information to expedite the labeling process for various products.

 • Collaborate closely with supply chain partners to synchronize compliance efforts and avoid redundant labeling tasks.